SpherionOS/myserveressentials/README.md

 # myserveressentials
 My Server Essentials
-A collection of utilities for Linux/Linux Servers based on Debian I need
+ are a collection of utilities for Linux/Linux Servers based on Debian I need